immunefi-team/Bounty_Boosts/Alchemix/31444 - [SC - Critical] Manipulation of ve voting mechanism unlimited b....md

 # Manipulation of ve voting mechanism, unlimited boost, circumvention of cooldown

-Submitted on Sun May 19 2024 05:53:51 GMT-0400 (Atlantic Standard Time) by @riptide for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 19th 2024 at 11:53:51 UTC by @riptide for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31444